Section of M4 ‘fully closed’ after dead body found on carriageway

 “For your own safety, that of the emergency services and other road users please do not attempt to turn around until instructed to do so by either police or National Highways traffic officers.”

-Avon and Somerset Police have also urged anyone who was travelling along that stretch of the M4 and think they may have valuable information or dashcam footage to get in touch.
+Avon and Somerset Police have also urged anyone who was travelling along that stretch of the M4 and thinks they may have valuable information or dashcam footage to get in touch.